Stocks soar, scoring records for the S&P 500, Dow - ExBulletin

 Major US stock indices are set to end this year with strong gains.
 With two trading days remaining this year, the S&P 500 is heading for a gain of over 27% for 2021.
 That would be its best performance since 2019, another record year for the market.

-Better-than-expected corporate earnings growth helped fuel the upside in markets this year and kept indexes at new highs, said Rob Haworth, senior investment strategist at US Bank Wealth Management.
+Better-than-expected corporate earnings growth helped fuel the market rally this year and kept indexes at new highs, said Rob Haworth, senior investment strategist at US Bank Wealth Management.

-As we wrap up this quarter, analysts’ earnings expectations have risen slightly for 2021, he said.
+As we wrap up this quarter, analysts’ earnings expectations have risen slightly for 2021, ”he said.
 It’s an integral part of what has resulted in so many historic highs.
-Things were going a lot better than expected as we moved through the year.
+Things have been much better than expected as we moved through the year. .

 The S&P 500 gained 6.71 points to 4,793.06.
 The Dow Jones added 90.42 points to 36,488.63.
 The Nasdaq lost 15.51 points to 15,766.22.